Chart Color Schemes

 West Ballina has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting the region.
-Notable initiatives include Solhaven, Ballina District Hospital Redevelopment, Ballina Marina Master Plan, and Fun 'N' Sun Motel Rebuild, with the following list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
+Key projects include Solhaven, Ballina District Hospital Redevelopment, Ballina Marina Master Plan, and Fun 'N' Sun Motel Rebuild.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.